loevlie/loevlie.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+# About
 I'm a **senior computer vision and machine learning engineer** who's been excelling at training state-of-the-art deep learning models and getting them to run efficiently on constrained hardware.
 I've worked on a plethera of computer vision problems such as, **image segmentation, object detection, monocular depth estimation, image matching,** and **3D reconstruction**.
 I've also delved into the world of NLP and vision-language by working with open-vocabulary object detection, building tools with LLMs, and building a question-answering model utilizing **spaCy** and **PyTorch**.

+# Next Steps
 I'm eager to take my skills to the next level by diving headfirst into a CS graduate program!
 I have a passion for learning and a strong desire to make a positive impact on the world.
 I'm looking for a program that will allow me to grow as a researcher and a person, and I'm excited to see where that takes me!

-I'm also a huge fan of the outdoors, and I love to play soccer in my free time.

 <!-- I was doing well in a previous Ph.D. program in Chemical Engineering but I decided to switch to Computer Science because I wanted to work on computer vision, natural language processing, and multi-modal learning problems.
 Basically, I want to work on ML problems that are novel, interesting, and challenging (which in my opinion usually don't involve tabular data or straight-forward features), and I want to work on them with people who are passionate about the same things.
 I'm also interested in working on problems that have a positive impact on the world, and I'm excited to see where that takes me! -->